 SIGN UP for future news on the National Bee Improvement Programme and login details for Season Three Webinars

-For this series of webinars you will not need to pre-register with zoom, instead the login code will be put on the website and emailed to those who sign up.
+For this series of webinars you will not need to pre-register for each webinar, instead the login code will be put on the website and emailed to those who sign up.
 This should make it easier to login.
 There will be a different code for each webinar.

 If you have previously signed up for BIBBA News for non-members, you will not receive duplicate mailings.